timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle F-Procedure and Administration/CHAPTER 79-DEFINITIONS/CHAPTER 79-DEFINITIONS.md

 * #### (2) Rules for applying paragraph (1)
   * Determinations under paragraph (1) shall be made—

-    * (A) on the basis of interest at the greater of an annual effective rate of 4 percent or the rate or rates guaranteed on issuance of the contract,
+    * (A) on the basis of interest at the greater of the applicable accumulation test minimum rate or the rate or rates guaranteed on issuance of the contract,

     * (B) on the basis of the rules of subparagraph (B)(i) (and, in the case of qualified additional benefits, subparagraph (B)(ii)) of subsection (c)(3), and

     * (C) by taking into account under subparagraphs (A) and (D) of subsection (e)(1) only current and future death benefits and qualified additional benefits.

+* #### (3) Applicable accumulation test minimum rate
+  * For purposes of paragraph (2)(A), the term "applicable accumulation test minimum rate" means the lesser of—

+    * (A) an annual effective rate of 4 percent, or

+    * (B) the insurance interest rate (as defined in subsection (f)(11)) in effect at the time the contract is issued.

 #### (c) Guideline premium requirements
 * For purposes of this section—